Wild Strawberries is our bi-monthly film club for over 55s.

 This film is F-Rated.
 Find out more here.

 Director Mike Mills’ previous film, Beginners, was based on the experience of his father coming out in his 70s.
-This latest...
+This latest film...
 Read More

 An evocative, highly original meditation on life after death and the enduring connections we make to people and places, A Ghost Story reunites director David Lowery (Ain’t Them Bodies Saints) with Rooney Mara and Casey Affleck.
 When Affleck’s...
 Read More